vyrovcz/tsCrawler/README.md

 is a very basic experimental crawler with strict limitations and is useful to grab an initial overview of a domain.

+tested on Debian 12 Bookworm and Ubuntu 20.04 with Node 21x

 ### requires

 node.js (https://github.com/nodesource/distributions)